Russell D. Moore: Nationalism and the Syrian refugee crisis

 In 2015, during the Syrian refugee crisis, Moore wrote an op-ed in the Washington Post calling upon evangelical Christians to support refugee resettlement.
-Moore criticized those who "demagogue the issue" and wrote: "evangelical Christians cannot be the people who turn our back on our mission field.
+Moore criticized those who "demagogue the issue", writing that "evangelical Christians cannot be the people who turn our back on our mission field.
 We should be the ones calling the rest of the world to remember the image of God and inalienable human dignity, of persecuted people whether Christian, Jewish, Muslim or Yazidi, especially those fleeing from genocidal Islamic terrorists."
 Moore wrote that security and compassion are compatible.

 Theological views

 Moore writes from the perspective of a Baptist who affirms the inerrancy of scripture and a complementarian position on gender roles, believes in a literal hell, and is a Calvinist.

 He works in the area of Christian eschatology, highlighting the kingdom of God as the center of theology and ethics.
-Moore believes in an "inaugurated eschatology" in which the Kingdom of God is "already" and "not yet."
-Consistent with this position, he sees Jesus Christ as the full inheritor of God's promises to Israel, and that the church receives the benefits of this as it is "in" Christ.
+Moore believes in an "inaugurated eschatology" in which the Kingdom of God is both "already" and "not yet."
+Consistent with this position, he sees Jesus Christ as the full inheritor of God's promises to Israel, and that the Church receives the benefits of this as it is "in" Christ.
 Moore emphasizes the kingdom as a spiritual warfare uprooting the demonic powers, an emphasis that shows up not only in his works on the kingdom and on temptation but also in his writings, for example, on orphan care.

 Moore has written about issues of ethics and religious liberty.
 In his early work, he argued for the early Baptist commitment to religious liberty represented by such figures as Isaac Backus, John Leland, and Jeremiah Moore, over against those who would articulate a more secularist understanding of the separation of church and state.

 In ethics, Moore stands within the Christian Democracy stream of communitarianism, calling for a Christian demonstration of ethical transformation within the church as the initial manifestation of the kingdom.
 Heavily influenced by the Dutch Neo-Calvinist theologian Abraham Kuyper and the early American Neo-Evangelical theologian Carl F. H. Henry, Moore articulates a conservative evangelical call for justice for the vulnerable, including care for widows, orphans, the unborn, the disabled, the elderly, and the undocumented.